Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 It is a statutory requirement for some publicity to be given to most planning applications.
 Within the Derbyshire Dales, all planning applications are publicised either by means of press advertisement, site notices or individual neighbour notification.

 Every week, a list of significant planning applications (excluding minor domestic applications) received during the preceding week is published in the local press for public information.
-Applications in the central area are advertised in the Matlock Mercury and applications in the southern area are advertised in the Ashbourne News Telegraph.
-Applications in the parishes of Doveridge, Somersal Herbert and Sudbury will additionally be advertised in the Uttoxeter Advertiser.
+Applications in the central area are advertised in the Peak Advertiser and applications in the southern area are advertised in the Ashbourne News Telegraph.
 The weekly list can also be viewed online via our Online Planning Register.

 Within 10 working days of receipt, a site notice is affixed near to the application site and any neighbouring occupiers affected by the proposal are notified by individual letters.
 The notice and letters will advise where the proposals are available for inspection and inform you of the deadline by which comments should be submitted.
 This will normally be 21 days.